napicella/this-article-has-x-reactions-and-y-comments/README.md

-Companion code for the article [This article has x reactions and y comments](https://dev.to/napicella/this-article-has-x-reactions-and-y-comments-1jlf)
+Companion code for the article ["This article has x reactions and y comments"](https://dev.to/napicella/this-article-has-x-reactions-and-y-comments-1jlf).
 The program uses the [dev.to](https://docs.dev.to/api/) API to keep the title of the [article](https://dev.to/napicella/this-article-has-x-reactions-and-y-comments-1jlf) up to date with the number of reactions and comments it received.

 ## Build
 ```bash